Riviera

 Kristofer's: A typical Las Vegas steakhouse with real old-school cred.
 The steaks and chops here are prepared and presented the same way they were a long time ago.
 And the room is cool looking in a retro way.
 Some of the seats are on an outdoor patio overlooking the pool, which can be nice in Spring and Fall.
 In the morning, Krisofer's Express serves up breakfast.

 Le Bistro: This lounge/showroom in the middle of the casino has tons of entertainment that is slightly better than what you'd get in other lounges, but not good enough to headline a big room.
-Depending on the night, you may see "America's Tribute to Neil Diamond," Barbra Streisand and Frank Sinatra imitators, or a faux Dean Martin.
+Depending on the night, you may see a variety of nostalgic acts.

 Crazy Girls: Classic Vegas Cheez.
 Topless Girls with enormous fake boobs dance, and an insult-comic host tells tasteless and offensive jokes.
 Tickets are way overpriced at $40.
 The show is neither funny nor tittilating, and for the price, not even good for you ironic hipsters out there.